georgypv/outs-ansible-nginx-postgresql/README.md

  - host_key_checking = whether to ask for permission before connection
  - DEFAULT_VAULT_PASSWORD_FILE = file with ansible-vault password which is needed to decrypt secret variables

+Variables which contain sensitive information like `user_name_pg` and `user_password_pg` are hidden with `ansible-vault encrypt_string` command.
+Password for encryption-decryption of these variables should be written into a file which is indicated with DEFAULT_VALUT_PASSWORD_FILE variable in `group_vars/otusvms`.

 To make a 'dry run' of the playbook, use the command: `ansible-playbook playbook.yaml --check`

 When you are sure that everything is correct, run the same command without `--check` flag: